What’s Schema Markup and Why Should You Have it on Your Website?

 Local business schema markup gives search engines the information to correctly display your location, your service types (and departments), and your hours of operation for easy, at-a-glance results.
 Along with this, you can include reviews for your services within this category.

-Article schema:
+Article and author bio schema:

 This commonly used schema markup data is ideal for blogs, articles, and similar long-form web content.
 You can even indicate the featured image along with the title (should Google choose to show it) and then your article should appear similarly to how you’d like it to show up.